-A pupil who has been prescribed a controlled drug may have it in their possession if they are competent to do so, but they must not pass it to another pupil to use.
-All other controlled drugs are kept in a secure cupboard in the medical office and only named staff have access.
+All controlled drugs are kept in a secure cupboard in the school office and only named staff have access.

 Controlled drugs will be easily accessible in an emergency and a record of any doses used and the amount held will be kept.